lm3nitro/Projects/IDS and IPS/Suricata/Send Suricata logs to Splunk.md

 5. Select "New Receiving Port."

 6. Add a port number and save.
+I went with the default 9997.

 ![Pasted image 20240415161035](https://github.com/lm3nitro/Projects/assets/55665256/b90bd2a7-d637-4f2d-b972-8a1707a5bbef)